 Do you want to continue (y/n)? y

-Using application with context propagation and auto-instrumentation
+Using solace-publisher application with context propagation and auto-instrumentation

-This command will launch application and publish a message as well as push additional context information to the collector.
+This command will launch the solace-publisher application and publish a message as well as push additional context information to the collector.
 Be sure to update this argument's IP to point to your collector: -Dotel.exporter.otlp.endpoint=http://localhost:4317

 Be sure to replace <absolute_path_to_the_jar_file> with an absolute path to the jarfile ‘opentelemetry-javaagent-all.jar’ on your machine.
 There are 2 places in the command where this needs to be done.